 Through USAID’s Fish Right Program, Resonance and its project partners are collaborating with coastal communities, domestic buyers, NGOs, and local universities to build an online marketplace that leverages the Philippines’ growing demand for sustainable seafood and e-commerce.

 Let's take a look at Juan Catch, a new online marketplace for sustainable seafood, and how the solution is encouraging responsible marine fishing practices in the Philippines.

-Juan Catch: A New Online Marketplace for Sustainable Seafood
+Designing a New E-Commerce Marketplace for Sustainable Seafood in the Philippines

-The pandemic exacerbated economic inequality in fisher communities, but lockdowns also provided an unexpected opportunity to address some long standing challenges inexisting seafood supply chains.
+COVID-19 exacerbated economic inequality in fisher communities, but lockdowns also provided an unexpected opportunity to address some long-standing challenges in existing seafood supply chains.
 Restricted fishing activity, food logistics challenges, and limited access to public markets prompted suppliers and buyers to search for alternative providers.
 Both small-scale fishers and large seafood buyers—those serving institutional, bulk, and wholesale markets—realized that they could minimize handoffs and improve transparency and efficiency by selling and purchasing from each other directly.

 Eventually, buyers will be able to purchase seafood on the Juan Catch marketplace based on whether it meets their specific responsible sourcing criteria or guidelines.
 As demand for sustainable products grows, more small-scale fishers will be motivated to adopt responsible fishing practices.
 The goal of this coordinated effort is to reverse overfishing trends toward a lasting, viable seafood system.